Hamlet: Act III

-Polonius forces Ophelia to return Hamlet's love letters to the prince while he and Claudius secretly watch in order to evaluate Hamlet's reaction.
-Hamlet is walking alone in the hall as the King and Polonius await Ophelia's entrance.
-Hamlet muses on thoughts of life versus death.
-When Ophelia enters and tries to return Hamlet's things, Hamlet accuses her of immodesty and cries "get thee to a nunnery", though it is unclear whether this, too, is a show of madness or genuine distress.
-His reaction convinces Claudius that Hamlet is not mad for love.
-Shortly thereafter, the court assembles to watch the play Hamlet has commissioned.
-After seeing the Player King murdered by his rival pouring poison in his ear, Claudius abruptly rises and runs from the room; for Hamlet, this is proof of his uncle's guilt.
+Polonius orders Ophelia to return Hamlet's love tokens, while he and Claudius secretly watch to evaluate Hamlet's reaction.
+Hamlet accuses Ophelia of immodesty, denying he ever loved her, convincing Claudius that Hamlet is not mad for love.
+The court assembles to watch the play Hamlet has commissioned, and Claudius abruptly rises and runs from the room which, for Hamlet, proves his uncle's guilt.

 Hamlet mistakenly stabs Polonius (Artist: Coke Smyth, 19th century).

-Gertrude summons Hamlet to her chamber to demand an explanation.
-Meanwhile, Claudius talks to himself about the impossibility of repenting, since he still has possession of his ill-gotten goods: his brother's crown and wife.
-He sinks to his knees.
-Hamlet, on his way to visit his mother, sneaks up behind him but does not kill him, reasoning that killing Claudius while he is praying will send him straight to heaven while his father's ghost is stuck in purgatory.
-In the queen's bedchamber, Hamlet and Gertrude fight bitterly.
-Polonius, spying on the conversation from behind a tapestry, calls for help as Gertrude, believing Hamlet wants to kill her, calls out for help herself.

-Hamlet, believing it is Claudius, stabs wildly, killing Polonius, but he pulls aside the curtain and sees his mistake.
-In a rage, Hamlet brutally insults his mother for her apparent ignorance of Claudius's villainy, but the ghost enters and reprimands Hamlet for his inaction and harsh words.
-Unable to see or hear the ghost herself, Gertrude takes Hamlet's conversation with it as further evidence of madness.
-After begging the queen to stop sleeping with Claudius, Hamlet leaves, dragging Polonius's corpse away.
+Claudius tries to pray, but cannot repent.
+Hamlet sneaks behind Claudius but does not kill him, reasoning that killing him at prayer will send him to heaven.
+In the queen's bedchamber, Hamlet and Gertrude fight.
+Polonius, who is spying on the conversation behind an arras, calls for help and Hamlet stabs wildly, killing Polonius.
+Hamlet brutally insults his mother, but the ghost enters and reprimands Hamlet for his harsh words.
+Unable to see or hear the ghost, Gertrude takes Hamlet's conversation as further evidence of madness.